 To forge a partnership the EPP team must assess the needs of prospective employers so they can properly match people with the requisite knowledge, skills and confidence to succeed in the job.
 The program also works closely with ASRC members to prepare them for roles, and provide on-boarding and post-placement support once they start.

 Melanie and Camille identify two key drivers for a potential employer: an alignment with the social justice values of the ASRC and/or the straightforward work needs of the organisation.
 This second factor is especially true for employers in current high-demand or skills-shortage fields like construction, healthcare and aged care, or any of the STEM areas of science, technology, engineering and mathematics.
-Increasingly, too, larger organisations have introduced employment diversity programs; whilst those working under state government contract are required to meet social impact recruitment targets for groups like the longterm unemployed, Indigenous Australians, young people, and newly arrived refugees and people seeking asylum.
+Increasingly, too, larger organisations have introduced employment diversity programs; whilst those working under state government contracts are required to meet social impact recruitment targets for groups like the long-term unemployed, Indigenous Australians, young people, and newly arrived refugees and people seeking asylum.

 One such contract is The Cross Yarra Partnership (CYP), which is responsible for building the new metro tunnel to enhance Melbourne’s existing rail network.
 CYP is a consortium comprising Lendlease Engineering, John Holland, Bouygues Construction and Capella Capital.
 It is anticipated the project will provide employment opportunities in a variety of roles over the next five years, including engineering, site administration, reception, finance, document control, and construction.
-Camille explains,

 ‘We’re part of their official service provider network.
 Twelve agencies were invited to be part of that; to put forward their best candidates for roles.’